Second moment of degree three $L$-functions: Sketch of the proof

 \section{Sketch of the proof}

-To prove Theorem \ref{maintheorem} we start with the integral of $M_F(T)$ (\ref{FirstDefnofSecondMoment}) though we take the range to be $[2T,3T]$.
-In Section \ref{S5} we split $M_F(T)$ into smaller integrals of length $\xi$ and then take an average over $\xi$ (see \ref{2.4}) in the form of an integral on the range $[X,2X]$ where $X$ would be optimally chosen at the end.
+To prove Theorem \ref{maintheorem}, we start with the integral of $M_F(T)$ (\ref{FirstDefnofSecondMoment}) though we take the range to be $[2T,3T]$.
+By approximate functional equation, we can truncate the length of the Dirichlet series of $L(F,1/2+it)$ to $n\sim N$ for $N\ll T^{3/2+\varepsilon}$.
+For the sketch, we will only consider $N=T^{3/2}$.
+So, we start with (see \ref{2.1}) $M(T)=\int_{2T}^{3T}\left|\sum_{n\sim N}A(n)n^{-it}\right|^2dt.$ In Section \ref{S5}, we split the $t$ integral into smaller integrals of length $\xi$ and then take an average over $\xi$ (see \ref{2.4}), in the form of an integral on the range $[X,2X]$, where $X$ would be optimally chosen at the end.